 - Preheat your oven to 160C (fan) and line a large baking tray with non-stick baking paper.

-- Mix the softened butter and sugar together in a bowl until smooth.
+- Mix the Stork and sugar together in a bowl until smooth.

 - Sift the flour, cornflour, cinnamon, ginger, all spice and nutmeg into the bowl and stir until crumbly.
 Then mix and knead with your hand until you have a soft, smooth biscuit dough, which comes away from the sides of the bowl and forms a ball.